This article was originally published in November 2020 and has since been updated with the latest in biotechs fighting mosquito-borne diseases.

-“This is the first insect-based solution built specifically to provide targeted mosquito suppression with simplicity, scalability, and economic sustainability, further unlocking the benefits of biological public health solutions for governments, communities, and other end-users,” said Nathan Rose, Head of Regulatory Affairs at Oxitec.
+“This is the first insect-based solution built specifically to provide targeted mosquito suppression with simplicity, scalability and economic sustainability, further unlocking the benefits of biological public health solutions for governments, communities and other end-users,” said Nathan Rose, head of regulatory affairs at Oxitec.

-According to a recent trial in Brazil, these mosquitoes delivered in egg form cut local mosquito populations by 95%, so they could go a long way in tackling the problem of dengue and other diseases.
+According to one trial in Brazil, these mosquitoes delivered in egg form cut local mosquito populations by 95%, so they could go a long way in tackling the problem of dengue and other diseases.
 But one of the snags of this technology is that it relies on using genetically modified organisms (GMOs).